 Care and appearance of the umbilical cord is a cause of concern for most parents.
 Three blood vessels encased in a jelly-like substance make up the cord.
 It is tied off then cut to separate the baby from the placenta.
 The remaining stump usually withers and falls off after 10 days to 3 weeks.

 You may have to swab it with alcohol periodically to prevent infection if it gets dirty.
 The baby should not be submerged in water until the cord falls off.
 It changes from yellow to brown to black then falls off.

 A little bleeding is normal after the cord falls but if your baby’s navel area is red or smells foul, call your doctor immediately.

-In girls, a vaginal discharge sometimes accompanied with blood may be noted.
-This mini-period is the result of the mothers estrogen starting to dissipate from the baby.
-In boys the scrotum usually bulges for up to 6 months.
+In girls, a vaginal discharge sometimes accompanied by blood may be noted.
+This mini-period is the result of the mother’s estrogen starting to dissipate from the baby.
+In boys, the scrotum usually bulges for up to 6 months.

 The first few weeks of life with a newborn can be terrifying but is a time of great joy and delight for most parents.

 Would you like to share some newborn stories with our readers?
 Use the comment section below.